 Both can lower blood sugar and improve insulin sensitivity.

-But keto often has a stronger effect—especially for people with type 2 diabetes or prediabetes.
+And keto may have a somewhat stronger effect (especially for people with type 2 diabetes or prediabetes), though the evidence is still developing.

 Can You Switch Between the Two?